cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseMatrix Atanh(SparseMatrix x)
           SparseColVec Atanh(SparseColVec x)
           SparseRowVec Atanh(SparseRowVec x)
-   Param:
+   Parameters:
+       x:
-      | x:  A one-dimensional or two-dimensional array or double-precision floating-point number in the range (-1, 1), representing the value for which to compute the inverse hyperbolic tangent.
+         A one-dimensional or two-dimensional array or double-precision floating-point number in the range (-1, 1), representing the value for which to compute the inverse hyperbolic tangent.
    Returns:
        The inverse hyperbolic tangent of the number, x.
    Example: